This post may contain affiliate links. Please read our disclosure policy.

 Sliced banana brownies ready to serve.

-How do I know the brownies are done baking?
+How do you know when banana brownies are done baking?

-Store well-wrapped at room temperature for three days or a week in the fridge.
-For longer storage, freeze the brownies well-wrapped or in an airtight container for up to 2 months.
+Store banana brownies well wrapped at room temperature for up to 3 days or in the refrigerator for up to 1 week.
+For longer storage, freeze banana brownies in an airtight container for up to 2 months.

 Banana brownies with chocolate chunks.